 The cut out section of the bow above the grip.

-Strap fastened to either the bow or the archer's wrist or index finger and thumb, to prevent the bow from falling when shooting with a relaxed bow hand.
+When used in archery vocabulary a 'sling' is a strap fastened to either the bow or the archer's wrist or index finger and thumb.
+The aim is to prevent the bow from falling when shooting with a relaxed bow hand.

 Releasing the arrow without pausing to aim carefully.
 Common for Instinctive shooting.